GalAvineri/ISIC-Archive-Downloader/README.md

     but it might not be worth any bothering

 # How does it work
-Here we'll explain the way the script is works.

 Searching for a few images using the API provided by the website, we found that the images are stored at a url which is in the template of \<prefix>  \<image id>  \<suffix>
 and that their description are stored in \<prefix> \<image id>